Zyzonix/rpi-weatherstation/README.md

 ### Installation:
 **Please note that all python commands must be run in Python3!**

-Firstly clone this github repository to your device using this command:
+Firstly clone this github repository to your device using git and this command:
 ```
 $ git clone https://github.com/Zyzonix/rpi-weatherstation.git
 $ cd rpi-weatherstation/